 This workshop will focus on potential approaches for how the IPA will implement revisions to Section 1-56 of the Illinois Power Agency Act, creating the Illinois Solar for All program, which provides incentives for low-income consumers and communities through four programs: (1) Low-income Distributed Generation Incentive; (2) Low-income Community Solar Project Initiative; (3) Initiatives for Non-profits and Public Facilities; and (4) Low-Income Community Solar Pilot Projects.
 The workshop will also address potential approaches for defining the term “environmental justice community,” best practices for determination of low-income eligibility, opportunities for grassroots education on the Illinois Solar for All programs, and coordination with job training programs.

 May 24, Springfield (Start time to be determined)

 This workshop will focus on implementation of the adjustable block program, community solar, and the Illinois Solar for All programs in exurban and rural areas of Illinois, specifically how to address the different housing stock and program opportunities and interest in these areas, and other issues to be determined.

-Shay Phillips Ltd. is well suited to assist stakeholders navigate the IPA workshops and ensuing proceedings at the Illinois Commerce Commission (“ICC”).
+Shay Law, Ltd. is well suited to assist stakeholders navigate the IPA workshops and ensuing proceedings at the Illinois Commerce Commission (“ICC”).
 Shareholders William Shay and Jonathan Phillips have practiced before the ICC for years.
 Associate John Albers served as an Administrative Law Judge at the ICC for more than 17 years prior to joining Shay Phillips, Ltd. Mr. Albers’ ICC experience includes presiding over IPA procurement plan dockets (including the 2014 supplemental solar REC procurement) and a variety of other energy related matters.